KathleenGlackin/nova/README.md

 # Imports a specified database in the db-backup folder
 nova --import-db test.sql

-# Searches through the database using the first parameter provided and replaces it with the second parameter.
+# Searches through the database using the first parameter provided and replaces it with the
+# second parameter.
 A backup of the database is automatically done before this is run.
 nova --search-db http://localhost https://www.example.com
 ```

+## Roadmap
+- reconfigure search & replace command to also work with multiple search terms/replacements
+- improve the logging
+- add more detail to the README
+- add more functionality from the WP CLI